HP 9000 735 and 755

 Processors

-Model | CPU | Speed | L1 Cache |
+System | CPU | Speed | L1 cache |

 ---|---|---|---|

-735/99 | PA-7100 | 99 MHz | 256/256 KB off-chip Instruction/Data |
+HP 9000 735/99 | PA-7100 PA-RISC 32-bit | 99 MHz | 256/256 KB off-chip |

-755/99 | PA-7100 | 99 MHz | 256/256 KB off-chip Instruction/Data |
+HP 9000 755/99 | PA-7100 PA-RISC 32-bit | 99 MHz | 256/256 KB off-chip |

-735/125 | PA-7150 | 125 MHz | 256/256 KB off-chip Instruction/Data |
+HP 9000 735/125 | PA-7150 PA-RISC 32-bit | 125 MHz | 256/256 KB off-chip |

-755/125 | PA-7150 | 125 MHz | 256/256 KB off-chip Instruction/Data |
+HP 9000 755/125 | PA-7150 PA-RISC 32-bit | 125 MHz | 256/256 KB off-chip |

 Chipset

-- ASP2 chipset
+- HP ASP2 chipset

-- Viper memory and I/O controller
+- HP Viper memory and I/O controller

-- Cutoff ASIC, interfacing with memory (Viper) and I/O buses, provides address decoding, bus arbitration and interrupts
+- HP Cutoff ASIC, interfacing with memory (Viper) and I/O buses, provides address decoding, bus arbitration and interrupts

 - NCR 53C700 8-bit single-ended SCSI-2

-- NCS 53C720 16-bit Fast-Wide high-voltage differential (HVD) SCSI-2
+- NCR 53C720 16-bit Fast-Wide high-voltage differential (HVD) SCSI-2

 - Intel 82596DX 10 Mbit Ethernet controller